srazmjo/Workshop1/Lloyd.md

+By Sayyed Hadi Razmjo on February 10th

 Keywords:
 Scale,
 Disaggregation,
 administrative area,
-grid cells & rasters, and uniform distribution
+grid cells & rasters, and uniform distribution.

 Question:
 Perspective Question: In the Lloyd et al. article, the authors introduce a method that uses a number of different openly available